msc-acse/acse-9-independent-research-project-mt5918/Readme.md

 ```

 The script remakes the executables and runs the *Yf* program.
 The subfolder *results* contains valid vtu output files.
 The files can be opened as a time series using paraview.

+The primary code file for this project is file *Yod.c*, which contains the code to project the *VTK* output files.

 # Folder *setup2d*